-Based on 22 interviews conducted by Paul Stillwell between September 1990 and March 1991.
-The volume contains 612 pages of interview transcript plus a comprehensive index.
+Based on 22 interviews conducted by Paul Stillwell between September 1990 and March 1991, the volume contains 612 pages of interview transcript plus a comprehensive index.
 The transcript is copyright 2011 by the U.S. Naval Institute; the interviewee placed no restrictions on its use.

 This memoir reveals a great deal about the character and personality of an individual who lived his life with a thoroughgoing sense of honor.
 As a midshipman he was a leader in devising the Naval Academy’s honor concept.
 During his five and a half years as a prisoner of war in Vietnam, he was stalwart in his resistance to his captors.
-His achievement has been honored by the naming of the guided missile destroyer William P. Lawrence (DDG-110).
-The oral history is a treasure trove of material on the Naval Academy, both during Lawrence’s midshipman years and in his tenure as superintendent, during which the first women graduated.
-Throughout the volume, the values of his native Tennessee come through.
-Admiral Lawrence told his story with integrity and candor.
-After his graduation from Annapolis in 1951, Lawrence took flight training and became a member of Fighter Squadron 193 (VF-193), 1952-55, during pioneering work in night carrier operations by jets.
+His achievement has been honored by the naming of the guided missile destroyer USS William P. Lawrence (DDG-110).
+His oral history is a treasure trove of material on the Naval Academy, both during Lawrence’s midshipman years and in his tenure as superintendent, during which the first women graduated.
+Throughout the volume, the values of his native Tennessee come through. dmiral Lawrence told his story with integrity and candor.
+After his graduation from Annapolis in 1951, Lawrence took flight training and became a member of Fighter Squadron 193 (VF-193), 1952-55, during a time of pioneering work in night carrier operations by jets.
 Among his shipmates was future astronaut Alan Shepard.
-He was subsequently a test pilot for the F8U-3 Crusader III and, on the staff of Commander Carrier Division Six, served as flag lieutenant to future Chief of Naval Operations Thomas H. Moorer.
-After duty in 1960-61 in Fighter Squadron 101 (VF-101) to prepare for the fleet introduction of the F-4 Phantom II, Lawrence took a break from naval aviation to serve as navigator of the heavy cruiser Newport News (CA-148).
+Lawrence was subsequently a test pilot for the F8U-3 Crusader III and, on the staff of Commander Carrier Division Six, served as flag lieutenant to future Chief of Naval Operations Thomas H. Moorer.
+After duty in 1960-61 in Fighter Squadron 101 (VF-101) to prepare for the fleet introduction of the F-4 Phantom II, Lawrence took a break from naval aviation to serve as navigator of the heavy cruiser USS Newport News (CA-148).
 While he was in Fighter Squadron 14 (VF-14), 1962-64, it transitioned from the F3H Demon to the F-4.